pierre-rouleau/pel/README.rst

-  - Once activated by a PEL user option, PEL installs the newly activated packages on initialization (or when Emacs starts) from `GNU Elpa`_, MELPA_, and simple GitHub or Gitlab repositories even when the files have not been setup as an elpa-compliant package.
+  - Once activated by a PEL user option, PEL installs the newly activated packages on initialization (or when Emacs starts) from `GNU Elpa`_, MELPA_, installs some via `quelpa`_, and can install from simple GitHub or Gitlab repositories even when the files have not been setup as an elpa-compliant package.
 PEL provides configuration logic and hooks where needed.

   - Use the **pel-cleanup** command to **remove** deactivated packages not requested by PEL user-options, moving those packages from the ``elpa``